binduhareshbhaidhaduk/BookMyTableApi/README.md

 🍽️ Restaurant Booking API
     A RESTful API designed to manage restaurant customers, staff, bookings, orders, tables, menu items, ingredients, and types.
 The API enables you to handle day-to-day operations such as creating and managing bookings, staff roles, orders, menus, ingredients, and table assignments.

-📑 Table of Contents
-✨ Features
-🛠️ Technologies Used
-🚀 Getting Started
-  ⚙️ Prerequisites
-  💻 Installation
-  🔐 Environment Variables
-  🏃‍♂️ Running the Application

 ✨ Features

   👨‍🍳 Staff Management: Manage staff members and their roles in the restaurant.
   🪑 Table Management: Keep track of table availability and assign tables to bookings.
   📅 Booking System: Create and modify customer reservations (no cancellation).